6G Fresnel Spot Beamfocusing using Large-Scale Metasurfaces: A Distributed DRL-Based Approach: System Model and Problem Formulation

 \subsection{Fresnel Zone Considerations}

-Beamfocusing requires that the following relation holds.
+{ Beamfocusing requires that the following relation holds.

-where $\underline{D}$ and $\overline{D}$ are the Fresnel zone limits whose values can be roughly approximated as $\underline{D}=0.62\sqrt{D^3/\lambda} $ and $\overline{D}= 2D^2/\lambda$ \cite{selvan2017fraunhofer}.
+The maximum limit $D^F$ is the Fraunhofer limit which is the boundary between the near-field and far-field, and whose value is obtained as $D^F= 2D^2 /\lambda$ on the boresight of the antenna.
+For the off-boresight scenario where the angle between the antenna plane and the line connecting the DFP and antenna center is $\theta$, this can be obtained as $D^F= 2D^2\sin^2 \theta/\lambda$ \cite{balanis2016antenna}.
+The lower bound $\underline{D}$ is the boundary between non-radiative and radiative near-field regions wherein the amplitude of the radiative and reactive powers are the same, and beyond which the reactive power fades rapidly.
+The value of $\underline{D}$ depends on the geometry of the antenna and is generally lower than a wavelength.
 If the lower bound is violated, the UE is so close to the aperture and the major received power is mostly captured through the inductive/capacitive field in the non-radiating near-field region.
-On the other hand, the violation of the upper bound inequality results that the UE lies in the far-field region wherein the focal concentration of the beam is not possible.
-Fig. \ref{fig:Freznel_Plots} illustrates how the location of the DFP as well as the size of the aperture affects the achieved focal concentration of the beam.
-While it is seen that an efficient focal point is not possible to be achieved in the non-radiating-near-field and far-field zones according to Figs. \ref{fig:Freznel_Plots}-a and \ref{fig:Freznel_Plots}-b respectively, moderate and sharp spot focal points can be obtained in the Fresnel zone for $15\times 15$ and $60\times 60$ PM according to Figs. \ref{fig:Freznel_Plots}-c and \ref{fig:Freznel_Plots}-d respectively.
-It is seen that SBF requires large-scale PM.
+On the other hand, the violation of the upper bound inequality results in the UE lying in the far-field region wherein the focal concentration of the beam is not possible. }